Sokoban Random Walk: From Environment Reshaping to Trapping Crossover

 Rescaling time by the average trapping time $\eta = n \big/ \langle n_{\rm T} \rangle$, we plot survival probability $S(\eta)$ as a function of $\eta$ in Fig.~\ref{fig-short-n-1d} (right panel).
 Our key finding is that $S(\eta)$ exhibits a stretched-exponential relaxation at long times, albeit characterized by a different stretch exponent than in one dimension.
 By fitting the simulation data, we find

 This is shown by dashed lines in the figure for two representative density values.
-In \cite{SinghSM}, we demonstrate this for other density values also, including a moderate-time analysis.
-Based on this study, we obtain $f(\rho) \sim \langle n_{\rm T} \rangle ^{1/3}$.
-Interestingly, the stretch exponent $1/2$ in Eq.~\eqref{ahbvci} is exactly same as in the BVDV formula in Eq.~\eqref{original-eqn}.
-Moreover, it remains robust for different pushing dynamics.
-To examine this, we have studied a variant of the Sokoban model featuring a different pushing mechanism \cite{SinghSM}.
-Despite this change in the local microscopic rules, the emergent survival probability still retains the stretched-exponential form with an identical time exponent $1/2$.
-This again indicates a dynamical universality governing the trapping behavior of Sokoban-type walkers and they belong to the BVDV universality class.\\
+Based on this fit, we obtain $f(\rho) \sim \langle n_{\rm T} \rangle ^{1/3}$.
+Interestingly, the stretch exponent $1/2$ in Eq.~\eqref{ahbvci} is exactly same as in the BVDV formula in Eq.~\eqref{original-eqn}. \bluew{Moreover, it remains robust for different pushing dynamics.
+To examine this, we have studied a variant of the Sokoban model featuring a different pushing mechanism in SM \cite{SMSingh2}.
+Despite this change in the local microscopic rules, the emergent survival probability still belongs to the BVDV universality class.}\\

-\textit{Trapping transition in two dimensions:} We next analyze the average trap size $\langle A_{\rm T} \rangle$ as a function of $\rho$, which reveals a transition governing the trapping behavior.
+\textit{Trapping crossover in two dimensions:} We next analyze the average trap size $\langle A_{\rm T} \rangle$ as a function of $\rho$, which reveals a dynamical crossover governing the trapping behavior.
 As shown in Fig.~\ref{fig-2d-area}, numerical simulations demonstrate that $\langle A_{\rm T} \rangle$ exhibits a nonmonotonic dependence on $\rho$.
 Starting from densities close to unity, the mean trap size starts to increase on decreasing the density.
 This growth continues up to a characteristic density $\rho _* \approx 0.55$, at which point $\langle A_{\rm T} \rangle$ achieves its maximum value.
-Below this threshold, $\rho < \rho _*$, we find a turnover behavior in which $\langle A_{\rm T} \rangle$ decreases with decreasing $\rho$.
+Below this point, $\rho < \rho _*$, we find a turnover behavior in which $\langle A_{\rm T} \rangle$ decreases with decreasing $\rho$.
 This turnover signals a fundamental shift in the low-density physics, where, despite an increase in the available space for motion, the trap size continues to decrease.
-We now explain that this change is related to the emergence of a new trapping mechanism, which is responsible for the loss of percolation.
+We now explain that this shift is related to the emergence of a new trapping mechanism, which is responsible for the loss of percolation.